volosoft/jtable/README.md

 A JQuery plugin to create AJAX based CRUD tables.

-See http://www.jtable.org for documantation, demos and more.
+See http://www.jtable.org for documantation, demos and more...